Mad Over You

 "Mad Over You" is a song by Nigerian singer Runtown, released on November 4, 2016.
 It was primarily produced by Del B, along with production assistance from Runtown and T-Spize.
-Described as a love-themed ballad, "Mad Over You" is a blend of Ghanaian highlife and R&B. It debuted at number 38 on the Billboard Twitter Top Tracks chart, marking the singer's first appearance on the chart.
+Described as a love-themed ballad, "Mad Over You" is a blend of highlife and R&B. It debuted at number 38 on the Billboard Twitter Top Tracks chart, marking the singer's first appearance on the chart.
 As of March 2017, "Mad Over You" garnered over 2 million streams on the streaming media service Spotify.
+It was nominated for Song of the Year at The Headies 2018 and for Best Single at the 2017 Nigeria Entertainment Awards.

 Background and music video

 In March 2017, Runtown told Pulse Nigeria's Joey Akan he recorded "Mad Over You" while embroiled in a contractual dispute with Eric Many Entertainment.
 Two weeks prior to his U.S tour in mid-2016, he worked with Del B on musical ideas for the song.
-Del B told Akan "Mad Over You" was the last of two songs recorded during his session with Runtown.
-Vanessa Mdee was present in the studio when Del B and Runtown worked on the song's instrumental and flute, respectively.
+Del B told Akan that "Mad Over You" was the last of two songs recorded during his session with Runtown.
+Tanzanian singer Vanessa Mdee was present in the studio when Del B and Runtown worked on the song's instrumental and flute, respectively.
 Runtown later contacted TSpize to provide guitar work.
-Lyrically, the song is about a special Ghanaian girl Runtown admires.
-Musically, it has a bouncy rhythm, infused with percussion, guitar and a flute.
+Lyrically, "Mad Over You" is about a special Ghanaian girl Runtown admires.
+Musically, it has a bouncy rhythm and is infused with percussion, guitar and a flute.
 In an email exchange with The Fader magazine, Runtown said the song is inspired by African beauty.

-The accompanying music video for "Mad Over You" was directed by Clarence Peters and was uploaded to YouTube on December 7, 2016.
+The accompanying music video for "Mad Over You" was directed by Clarence Peters and uploaded to YouTube on December 7, 2016.
 It features a small group of women, who displayed several different fashion pieces and body art.
 A writer for Joss magazine criticized the music video for not complementing the song's lyrics, saying the "choice for location in itself is an epic failure."